cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - `receivePacket`
 - `acknowledgePacket`
 - `timeoutPacket`

-For each handler, the ICS-04 specification defines a set of conditions that the IBC protocol must adhere to.
-These conditions ensure the proper execution of the handler by establishing requirements before execution (ante-conditions), possible error states during execution (error-conditions), and expected outcomes after execution (post-conditions).
-Thus, implementation that wants to comply with the specification of the IBC version 2 protocol MUST adheres to the condition set defined in the specific handler section below.

 Note that the execution of the four handler above described, upon a unique packet, cannot be combined in any arbitrary order.
 We provide the two possible example scenarios described with sequence diagrmas.